-Hundreds of California residents are under evacuation orders as new fires spark in the state
+Northern California wildfires traveled up to 8 miles in a single day, Cal Fire says

 (CNN)Hundreds of California residents are under evacuation orders after new fires were sparked Wednesday, with another heat wave expected to make fighting the flames even more challenging.

+"Fires burning in Northern California are exhibiting extreme fire growth based on critical fuel conditions," Cal Fire said in an incident update on Thursday.
+"Under these drought conditions, wildfires are burning rapidly with extreme severity and have traveled up to 8 miles in a single day.
+Fuel conditions are much worse than previous years and along with wind is causing much greater fire spread.
+Firefighters are experiencing conditions never seen before, such as increased spread rates, spotting and active nighttime burning."

+Another wildfire burning in Northern California's Trinity National Forest is the Monument Fire, which has burned 157,287 acres and is 20% contained.

-California is already battling the massive Caldor Fire, which has scorched 126,566 acres since it began August 14 and was 12% contained Wednesday evening, according to Cal Fire.
+Meanwhile, the Caldor Fire has scorched 136,643 acres since it began August 14 and was 12% contained Thursday morning, according to Cal Fire.
+The fire, burning in El Dorado and Amador Counties, is the state's number one priority, officials say.

-"The fire continues to burn very aggressively here in El Dorado County," Mark Ghilarducci, who heads the California Governor's Office of Emergency Services, said in a video posted on Facebook.
+"We get the first opportunity for additional resources that become available," Cal Fire Incident Commander Dusty Martin said in a briefing Wednesday night.
+"We have been very fortunate in the past couple of days where we've seen a huge influx of resources into the Caldor Fire and as our operations talked about, we're starting to see the fruits of those labors."

+"We're starting to gain ground on this fire and it's making a difference," he added.

+Firefighters battled 34 new blazes in the state Wednesday, Cal Fire said, attributing two new large fires to drought conditions.

-Additionally, five new fires were sparked on Wednesday alone in California, which is experiencing a devastating wildfire season.
-As of Wednesday morning, 37,252 people in California are under evacuation orders due to the wildfires, according to the office of emergency services.
+As of Thursday morning, 33,323 people in California were under evacuation orders due to the wildfires, according to the office of emergency services.

 The Airola Fire was sparked in Calaveras County and prompted officials to issue evacuation warnings and orders, according to the county's sheriff's office.
-The fire scorched between 700 and 1,000 acres as of Wednesday and was 0% contained, the sheriff's office said.
+The fire has scorched about 700 acres and is 10% contained.

-In San Bernardino County, the South Fire scorched 500 acres after it started Wednesday and was 0% contained, Cal Fire said.
+In San Bernardino County, the South Fire scorched 700 acres and destroyed 18 structures, including numerous homes, after it started Wednesday and was 0% contained, Cal Fire said on Thursday.
+The fire is burning near Lytle Creek, a small community in the San Gabriel Mountains.

+"We've lived here over 30 years and this is the fastest I've ever seen a fire progress," a resident told CNN affiliate KABC.
+"We got home and there was no time to evacuate, no time to get anything so it's just whatever we're wearing, this is it."

+"We know several of our neighbors' homes has burned, we're still not sure what the status is of our house," the resident added.

 Parts of the county were put under evacuation orders and warnings while other residents were advised to shelter in place, the San Bernardino County Sheriff's Department said Wednesday in a Facebook post.
 The evacuation orders are in effect for 1,000 people, officials said.